sdake/heat-integration-tests/Jenkins.rst

 OpenStack have a Gerrit server for development purposes that is safe to use for testing.
 The SSL certificate on this server is self-signed, so in order to use it you must set the ``git config`` option ``http.sslVerify false`` in the file ``/var/lib/jenkins/.gitconfig``.

 To use this server, change ``review.openstack.org`` in the config above to ``review-dev.openstack.org`` and ``heat-api/heat`` to ``gtest-org/test`` (or one of the other test projects).

+It is also easier to test with triggering on Patchset Uploaded rather than Change Merged.